DavidBetteridge/DavidBetteridge.github.io.old/index.md

 ### The source code
 I'm now going to let you see the body of the function.
-Clearly we already have 100% test coverage,  but would you write an additional tests?
+Clearly we already have 100% code coverage,  but would you write any additional tests?

 ```markdown
 private int Largest(int value1, int value2)